Party Candidate Selection

 Legislative Candidate Selection

-Regardless of which inter-party system, you want to generate a ranking of legislative candidates: which candidates will be seated if a party gets 20% of the vote, which will be seated if it gets 40% of the vote, and which will be seated if they get 60% of the vote.
+Regardless of which inter-party system you use, you want to generate a ranking of legislative candidates: which candidates will be seated if a party gets 20% of the vote, which will be seated if it gets 40% of the vote, and which will be seated if they get 60% of the vote.
 For closed list PR, this is just the party list.
 For MMP, this is which candidates are in safe districts, which are in swing districts, and which are in long shot districts.
 For multi-member districts like STV, this ranking is handled by the voters themselves, by which candidates get more of the vote.

 I’m ok with giving the leader’s committee members all the top spots on that ranking. (if you do that, maybe I’d reduce the number of delegates the leader gets, maybe 15% instead of 30%).
 But for the rest of them, I think they should be selected by the candidate committee proportionally.
 This preserves the proportionality of the elected delegates, which means we can neatly control the amount of majoritarianism through the amount of leader-selected delegates.
 More precisely, what I want is that not just that the overall ranking will be proportional, but that every contiguous sublist will be proportional.
 That way, no matter how many seats a party gets, the candidates will be selected proportionally to the delegates.